-the United Provinces far as goes, there were 26 opinions given.
-Out of these opinions-I have called them-19 are in favour of my Bill, inculding the Government of the United Provinces, including most of the Judges of the High Court and other very influential people.
-With your permission, Sir, I will just read out some names.
-The Government is in favour; the Chief Justice, Justice R. Dayal, Justice Sapru, Justice Bind Bansi Prasad, the District Judges of Agra, Aligarh, Azamgarh, Banaras, Bareilly, Meerut, Shahjahanpur, Naini Tal, Chandramoni, the District Judge of Sitapur, the District Judge of Hardoi, the Advocate-General of U.P. and the Government Advocate of the and the Government Advocate of the High Court of Allahabad and Oudh also, Mr. S. Prasad, Mr. Asthana, Mr. Hyder Husain, Mr. Darbari Lal and others.
-There were only six against and they were Mr. Hon, District Judge of Fyzabad, the District Judge of Lucknow and the District Judge of Allahabad.
-So for as this aspect is conlahabd.
-So far as this aspect is concerned, if the United Provinces is regarded as an index of the opinion of the whole country, I would submit, in 1927 also the United Provinces supportted the Bill of Dr. Gour.
+the United Provinces far as So goes, there were 26 opinions given.
+Out of those opinions-I have willed them-19 are in favour of my Bill, inculding the Government of the United Provinces, including most of the Judges of the High Court and other very in-fluential people.
+With your permis-sion, Sir, I will just read out some names.
+The Government is in favour; the Chief Justice, Justice R. Dayal, Justice Sapru, Justice Bind Bansi Prasad, the District Judges of Agra, Ali-garh, Azamgarh, Banaras, Bareilly, Meerut, Shahjahanpur, Naini Tal, Justice Chandramoni, the District Judge of Sitapur, the District Judge of Hardoi, the Advocate-General of U.P. and the Government Advocate of the and the Government Advocate of the High Court of Allahabad and Oudh also, Mr. S. Prasad, Mr. Asthana, Mr. Hyder Husain, Mr. Darbari Lal and others.
+There were only six against and they were Mr. Hon, District Judge of Fyzabad, the District Judge of Lucknow, the 'Chief Court' of Lucknow and the District Judge of Allahabd.
+So far as this aspect is con-cerned, if the United Provinces is re-garded as an index of the opinion of the whole country.
+I would submit, in 1927 also the United Provinces supportted the Bill of Dr. Gour.

-The Minister of Home Affairs and States (Dr. Katju): Am I right in thinking that only the U.P.
+The Minister of Home Affairs and States (Dr. Kalju): Am I right in thinking that only the U.P.
 Government and the Judges were consulted and nobody else?